Exact Lexicographic Scheduling and Approximate Rescheduling: Problem Definitions

-An instance $I=(m,\mathcal{J})$ of the \ref{eq:lexopt} scheduling problem minimizes $m$ objective functions $F_1,\ldots,F_m$ lexicographically, where $F_q$ is the distinct $q$-th greatest machine completion time, for $q=1,\ldots,m$, and produces a feasible schedule $S=(\vec{x},\vec{C})$.
-This description motivates a \ref{eq:lexopt} formulation with an exponential number of constraints.
-We reformulate to a polynomial number of variables and constraints in Equations (\ref{Eq:RefLex_Objective}) - (\ref{Eq:RefLex_Integrality}).
-Lemma~\ref{Lemma:Lexicographic_Reformulation} orders the machine completion times in a \ref{eq:lexopt} schedule and derives valid inequalities.
+An optimal solution $S=(\vec{x},\vec{C})$ to an instance $I=(m,\mathcal{J})$ of the \ref{eq:lexopt} scheduling problem minimizes $m$ objective functions $F_1,\ldots,F_m$ lexicographically, where $F_q$ is the distinct $q$-th greatest machine completion time, for $q=1,\ldots,m$.
+Lemma~\ref{Lemma:Lexicographic_Reformulation} provides an ordering of the machine completion times in a \ref{eq:lexopt} schedule and states valid inequalities.